|

 justified before God by the law, for “The

 righteous shall live by faith.”
-But the law

-is not of faith, rather “The one who does
+rather “The one who does

-them shall live by them.
+them shall live by them.”
 Christ redeemed us

 from the curse of the law by becoming a